1 minutes estimated reading time

 This is a BMW Zagato coupé.
 It’s very unusual for me to pay attention to, let alone write about cars.
 Living in London means that I have a car-free existence.
 So the last time I really paid a great deal of attention to car design was prior to the summer of 1998.
+As shapes got optimised over the years, car design got less and less interesting, so it was easy for me to not bother paying attention.

 © Copyright BMW AG, München, Deutschland.